nomothetis/OptionKit/README.md

 * Mixed options, triggered by either type, such as `-v` or `--version`

 An option (of any type) can have zero or more required parameters.
-Parameters are restricted in that they cannot being with `-` or `--`, as they would be confused with triggers.
+Parameters are restricted in that they cannot begin with `-` or `--`, as they would be confused with triggers.

 OptionKit's `OptionParser` class returns a dictionary of `OptionDescription` objects mapped to their parameters, if any.
 This is different from the way Ruby's OptionParse works, which is by